ShuflCast/randCast/README.md

 - [Sivan Patel](https://github.com/sivanpatel)
 - [Toby Clarke](https://github.com/Teeohbee)

-## Task
+## Description

-Create a mobile podcast app that allows users who are busy to search for podcasts that interest them and filter podcasts by duration.
-To have the ability to randomly select a podcast for the genre and duration selected and play this automatically.
+Rand(Cast) is a podcast-discovery mobile app built in Ionic.
+The app was one of the final projects at Makers Academy in October 2015.
+Rand(Cast) provides a quick and easy way to discover new podcast episodes based on the duration and categories selected by the user.
+The episodes can be listened and bookmarked within the app.

-## Our Approach
+## Approach

-* Spiking a basic ionic app
+* In order to learn the basics of Ionic we spiked a simple ionic app
-* researching api's
+* We researched a suitable podcast api
-* spiked a music playing app
+* We spiked a music playing app
-* started mvp
+* Built our desired mvp
-* using local storage
-* testing
+* We implemented bookmarks
+* We added test coverage and improved the look of the app

-## Technologies Used
+## Technologies

 * Ionic Framework
 * Angular.js